 Case presentation

 In August 2014, a 68-year-old man sustained a deep bite to his left 4th and 5th finger from his pet African grey parrot (Psittacus erithacus).
-The gentleman had a pat medical history of chronic obstructive pulmonary disease for which he took regular inhaled steroids, salbutamol, and ipratropium.
+The gentleman had a past medical history of chronic obstructive pulmonary disease for which he took regular inhaled steroids, salbutamol, and ipratropium.
 He was also severely affected by osteoarthritis for which he took long-acting morphine as analgesia.
-A day following the parrot bite, he attended his family practitioner for a consultation.
+A day following the parrot bite, he saw his family practitioner for a consultation.
 The practitioner noted a laceration over the 4th proximal interphalangeal phalanx (PIP) with surrounding erythema, and a course of oral antibiotics were prescribed for a presumed diagnosis of bacterial cellulitis.
 In December 2014, following review by orthopaedic and rheumatology specialists due to persistent swelling, an ultrasound and magnetic resonance (MRI) scan of the left hand were performed, which showed soft tissue swelling but no radiological features to suggest osteomyelitis.
 In April 2015, the 4th PIP wound continued to be slow to heal and the patient developed an erythematous nodule over the 5th PIP.

 In October 2015, the patient re-presented to his GP with worsening 4th finger swelling and erythema and a new erythematous, fleshy nodule on the dorsal aspect of the left wrist.
 In November 2015, a rheumatologist injected steroids into the 4th PIP joint.
 In December 2015, the 4th PIP wound re-opened and his entire left hand became erythematous and swollen, and an in-patient MRI showed 4th finger osteomyelitis (Figure 1a).
 The orthopaedic team performed an initial washout with debridement and amputation was considered.
 In February 2016, a second washout was performed from which deep tissue swabs showed acid-alcohol fast bacilli on smear.

 A day later, the patient was reviewed by the regional infectious diseases team.
 Clinical examination revealed a dehiscent post-surgical 4th finger wound with severe surrounding oedema (Figure 1b).
 A comprehensive medical history revealed that, in addition to the African Grey parrot, the patient kept tropical fish and had cleaned the fish-tank thoroughly following the parrot bite.
 A clinical diagnosis of Mycobacterium marinum was made and treatment started with rifampicin and ethambutol.
-In March 2016, M. marinum was grown from culture of the deep tissue swabs.
+In March 2016, mycobacterial colonies were grown three weeks into culture of the deep tissue swabs on both solid glycerol and pyruvate Löwenstein-Jensen media slopes.
+These colonies were then further identified as M. marinum by the GenoType Mycobacterium CM molecular assay (Hain Lifescience).
 In April 2016, rifampicin was substituted for azithromycin due to rifampicin causing decreased efficacy of the patient’s opiate analgesia.
 Over the next 6 months, the patient’s symptoms gradually improved on treatment, he avoided amputation of his finger, and regained full digital function.

 Discussion

 Multiple zoonoses, including M. marinum, can be transmitted through the bites, scratches or contact with bodily fluids or faeces of domestic animals (Table 1)1,2.
 Domestic animal bites are not an uncommon presentation to the emergency department.
 While the majority of such bites are from dogs and cats, there has been a rise the number of people keeping more exotic animal from which infections can occur1.
-Commonly isolated pathogens relating to animal bites include: Pasteurella from dog and cat bites; Salmonella from reptiles; and Streptobacillus moniliformis from rat bites (the cause of rat-bite fever).
+Commonly isolated pathogens relating to animal bites include: Pasteurella species from dog and cat bites; Salmonella from reptiles; and Streptobacillus moniliformis from rat bites (the cause of rat-bite fever).